dparksports/multiviewgeometry/README.md

 # Multi View Geometry Library for Autonomous Robots
-Open source library in C++ for autonomous driving platform and autonomous robots
+Open source library in C++ for autonomous driving vehicles and autonomous robots

 ## What is it?